sumeyraltas/Student-Management-System/README.md

 ##
 I used Java Spring for backend and React for frontend, added yarn.
+Handled PostgreSQL database connection.

 ## Available Scripts